Documentation

 • decimal.Decimal

-Shadowing these standard library types with custom types may lead to undefined behaviour.
+Shadowing standard library modules providing these types may lead to undefined behaviour.

 from pathlib import Path